 Road Conditions in Chitkul

-Explore Batseri today, a small village of Sangla Valley.
-It lies to the left of the river Baspa and has a peaceful rural vibes with a clean environment.
-Over here, you can visit Badrinarayan temple (carved out of woods) and stroll around the village to get the Kinnauri vibes.
+Explore Batseri, a small village in Sangla Valley.
+Here, you can visit the Badrinarayan temple (carved out of wood) and stroll around the village to get the Kinnauri vibes.
+It is a quaint village which serves as a much-needed respite from city life.

-Leave for Chitkul today by either catching a bus at 12 PM or taking a direct cab.
-It will take an hour to reach Chitkul and you will be surprised by the sheer magnitude of its beauty.
-Enjoy a cup of tea in the last dhaba of India, go near the Baspa rivers, get perfect mountain shots, visit Mathi temple and have lunch here.
+Leave for Chitkul by hopping on a bus or booking a private cab.
+It will take an hour to reach Chitkul, and you will be surprised by the sheer magnitude of its beauty.
+Enjoy a cup of tea in the last Dhaba of India, visit the shores of the Baspa river, get those perfect mountain pictures, visit the Mathi temple and have lunch here.

-After this, you can either come back to Batseri or stay in Chitkul.
+You may either return to Batseri or stay in Chitkul.

-If you want to know of the stay options please read this section here – Kinnaur Travel Guide
+If you want to know about the stay options, please read this section here – Kinnaur Travel Guide

-- Kamru Fort – In Sangla walk towards Kamru fort while enjoying the Sangla meadows.
-Kamru fort is dedicated to Hindu Goddess Kamakhya Devi
+Kamru Fort: Walk to the Kamru Fort through the Sangla meadows.
+Kamru fort is dedicated to the Hindu Goddess, Kamakhya Devi.

-- Bering Nag Temple – Visit Bering Nag temple that is devoted to Lord Jagas
+Bering Nag Temple: Visit Bering Nag Temple, devoted to Lord Jagas.

 Also Read – 54 Top Hill Stations in India That We Have Visited So Far